-On April 1, a coalition of California dental school deans, CDA and CDA dental student delegates submitted a waiver request to the Department of Consumer Affairs (DCA) and the Dental Board of California.
+April 1: The coalition submitted a waiver request to the Department of Consumer Affairs (DCA) and the Dental Board of California.
 The request asked to waive the clinical examination requirement for initial licensure for graduating dental students given that WREB examinations have been postponed or canceled due to the COVID-19 pandemic.

-On April 29, the second DCA waiver request requesting timely acceptance of the WREB and ADEX manikin-based examinations submitted by the coalition was denied.
+April 29: The second DCA waiver request requesting timely acceptance of the WREB and ADEX manikin-based examinations submitted by the coalition was denied.
 The explanation stated that the waiver request could not be granted since DCA does not have the authority to approve examinations.
 Instead, the letter claimed that it is up to the individual testing agencies to decide whether to offer a different exam format.

 Related article: Manikin-based WREB and ADEX exams will be formally reviewed as pathway to dental licensure